 The Real Estate Board of Greater Vancouver provides information on housing prices by municipality and dwelling type, as well as tips on selling and buying a home.

-Most banks publish their current mortgage rates on their websites.
 Here are links to most of the major banks and credit unions in B.C.:

 Vancouver neighbourhood profiles

 Use these handy overviews of Vancouver neighbourhoods, which include approximate commuting times from the UBC campus, to help you decide where you’d like to live.

 Arbutus (PDF) | Downtown (PDF) | Dunbar-Southlands (PDF) | Fairview (PDF) | Grandview-Woodland (PDF) | Hastings-Sunrise (PDF) | Kensington-Cedar Cottage (PDF) | Kerrisdale (PDF) | Killarney (PDF) | Kitsilano (PDF) | Marpole (PDF) | Mount Pleasant (PDF) | Oakridge (PDF) | Renfrew-Collingwood (PDF) | Riley Park (PDF) | Shaughnessy (PDF) | South Cambie (PDF) | Strathcona and Downtown Eastside (PDF) | Sunset (PDF) | Victoria-Fraserview (PDF) | West End (PDF) | West Point Grey (PDF)